Ribosome-rbx/TrajDeblur-NeRF/README.md

 * Activate virtual environment: `source ../env-3dvision/bin/activate`

 ### 2. training and testing
 Overall procedures please follow [instructions](https://github.com/limacv/Deblur-NeRF#3-setting-parameters) of Deblur-Nerf.
 Configs used for our experiments can be found in `./configs/3dvision_configs`.
-We added the following new parameters to construct `config.txt`:
+We added the following new parameters to construct `config.txt`.
+To use original Deblur NeRF, simply set these two parameters into 0:

 1. kernel_quater_embed --the dim of quaternion coordinate embedding, generally set into 0 or 2.
 2. kernel_velocity_embed --the dim of velocity coordinate embedding, generally set into 0 or 2.